Integrate necessary IoT sensors in smart residential buildings to improve security, maintenance and comfort of residents

 • Temperature Sensors – Monitor and adjust heating/cooling for energy efficiency.

-• Humidity Sensors – Prevent mold growth and optimize air quality.
+• Humidity Sensors – Optimize air quality.

 • Light Sensors – Automatically adjust lighting based on natural light availability.